mco-gh/marchiver/TESTING.md

 1. Make sure the mock backend server is running (see above).

+2. Load the Chrome extension first (see "Testing the Chrome Extension" section below).

-2. Open the test extension page:
+3. Open the test extension page:
    ```
    ./test_frontend.sh
    ```
    This will open the `frontend/test_extension.html` file in your default browser.

+4. The test page will automatically check if the extension is active and display the status at the top.

-3. On the test page, you can test various features of the extension:
+5. On the test page, you can test various features of the extension:
    - Test 1: Save Current Page - Tests saving the current page to the archive
    - Test 2: Summarize Current Page - Tests summarizing the current page and saving it to the archive
    - Test 3: Search Archive - Tests searching the archive for the term "test"
    - Test 4: Check API Connection - Tests if the extension can connect to the Marchiver API
    - Test 5: Keyboard Shortcuts - Tests the keyboard shortcuts for saving and summarizing pages

+6. For more detailed information about the test page and troubleshooting, see `frontend/TEST_README.md`.

 ## Testing the Chrome Extension